jserrats/jserrats.github.io/_posts/2020-10-22-htb-blocky.md

 ## The easy way

 This seems too much of work for an easy box right?
 Well, it is.
-The intended easy way to solve this machine is to try the MySQL root password obtained from the `jar` file into ssh for the user `notch`.
+The intended easy way to solve this machine is to try the MySQL root password obtained from the `jar` file into ssh for the user `notch` (the user who made a blog post on the site).
 This way we have direct ssh access without phpMyAdmin, Wordpress and kernel exploits.
-Since the user `notch` is also in the `sudoers` group and we have the password, we can instantly become root to
+Since the user `notch` is also in the `sudoers` group and we have the password, we can instantly become root too.

 ```console
 # ssh notch@blocky.htb